Andy Cohen Shows Off Weight Loss After Quitting Drinking On His Show

 “I’m a pretty tough critic of myself and don’t you find that seeing yourself in a monitor every day — doesn’t that mess with your head sometimes?”
 Cohen said.
 “Because you’re forced to look in the mirror a lot because there is a monitor under these cameras that we are looking at.”

-The 51-year-old said that he had an epiphany this summer that forced him to make a change.
+The 51-year-old said that he had an epiphany this summer that forced him to make a change to improve his health.

 “So, this summer, I had a moment where I was like, I really felt like my suits were getting tight and it was beach season and I was wearing like button-downs to the beach and I’m like ‘I’m not this guy, I’m not doing this.'”